manishjadhav06/Journal-CRUD-API/README.md

 # Spring Boot CRUD API

 This project is a simple Spring Boot API that supports CRUD (Create, Read, Update, Delete) operations through URL endpoints.
-It doesn't have an interface and doesn't use a database; instead, it works with a list to store JSON objects.
+It doesn't have an interface and doesn't use a database; instead, it works with a local list to store JSON objects.
 Postman is used to interact with the API.

 ## Features
 - **Create**: Add new JSON objects to the list.